paulchernoch/HilbertTransformation/README.md

  ##Unassisted Classification

  In progress....
-A tool to cluster high-dimensional data using the Hilbert curve.
+SLASH, a tool to cluster high-dimensional data using the Hilbert curve.

- The class StashCommand implements a console application that can perform unassisted classification of high-dimensional data.
+ The class SlashCommand implements a console application that can perform unassisted classification of high-dimensional data.
 To run the program, execute the bash command slash.sh.
  You may need to modify this script to point to your mono installation.